Contact:

 Aftercare, recultivation, and technical structures

 After closure, a surface sealing system protects the interior of the landfill body from rainwater.
 Recultivation layers and vegetation follow.
 Work on gas and leachate systems, shafts, and pipelines requires delicate interventions.
 Precise cutting and splitting technology supports maintenance without compromising the liner.
+Any intervention must maintain cap gradients, continuity of drainage layers, and the protection of geomembranes and mineral seals.

 Typical workflows in landfill projects within the construction and deconstruction context